 .
 Also, Martha's only attracted to humans.
 With those negotiations over with, they're on their way.

-- Almost Out of Oxygen: The force-field keeps a certain amount of air in, but it starts running out quickly.
+- Almost Out Of Oxygen: The force-field keeps the air in, but it starts running out quickly.
 Thankfully, the Judoon aren't completely merciless and teleport the hospital back once they're done.

 - Assimilation Backfire: Finnegan drinks human blood so the Judoon would think she is a human when bio-scanned.
-The Doctor tricks her into drinking his blood, thus making her look like an alien through the bio-scanner, albeit a different one than she actually is.
+The Doctor tricks her into drinking his blood, thus making her look like an alien through the bio-scanner, albeit different from what she actually is.

 - Comically Missing the Point